Senior Content Strategist & Writer

-Maria L. Muniz is the Inbound Marketing Content Writer and Strategist for VisionPoint’s integrated marketing team.
-She has more than 30 years of experience in content creation, marketing, public relations, social media management, and email marketing strategy—and an arsenal of skills to go with it.
+Maria Muniz is the Senior Content Strategist & Writer for VisionPoint’s Media & Optimization team.
+She has more than 30 years of experience in content creation, marketing, public relations, social media management, and email marketing strategy – and an arsenal of skills to go with it.

 Before joining VisionPoint, Maria honed her craft across industries and focus areas, from nonprofits and SaaS tech organizations to multinational companies.
 Her freelance work includes newspaper and magazine writing and editorial work.
 Maria loves content development and management, from concept through delivery.
 She specializes in blogs, monthly newsletters, case studies, e-books, infographics, webinars, and social media content and management.

-Maria is part of the VisionPoint team developing inbound marketing strategies to achieve clients’ marketing goals.
+Maria develops inbound marketing strategies to achieve our clients’ marketing goals.
 She brings those strategies to life, using content marketing as a vehicle for brand building, awareness, and lead generation.
 She creates content that adheres to inbound and SEO best practices, while always keeping storytelling at the heart of her work.
-“SEO is important, but content should not be written as a placeholder for keywords,” she says.
+“SEO is important, but content should not be written as a placeholder for keywords,” says Maria.
 “Good content adds value, informs, or entertains.
 You have to write for the human at the other end, not for an algorithm.”

 As a mother of two who helped her children navigate, back to back, through the college search and application process, she gained first-hand insight into the types of higher ed messaging that engages, nurtures – and sometimes frustrates – both students and parents during an exciting and often stressful time in their lives.
 She applies that experience to the content she produces at VisionPoint.